wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Tame a Captured Beast</ins></summary>
 You need to have captured a feral [Beast](/list/monsters-beast).
 You must spend 1 valuable for each of its Hit Dice to make it one of your followers.
-Each further valuable spent teaches it a one-word order.
+Each extra valuable spent training the beast teaches it a one-word order.
 Otherwise, it only acts to eat or in self-defence.
 </details>

 <details markdown="1">
 <summary><ins>Contact a Horror from Beyond</ins></summary>
 You need to have an eldritch book or a way to contact an [Horror](/list/monsters-aberration).
-For each Valuable spent in this ritual, roll on the [mutation](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html) table, choose one and add it to your inventory.
-It can’t be removed.
-The horrors listed on this website have their own mutation tables with benefits.
+For each Valuable spent in this ritual, roll on the [mutation](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html) table, choose one of the results and add it to your Inventory.
+The specific horrors listed on this website have their own mutation tables with extra potential benefits.
 </details>

 <details markdown="1">
 <summary><ins>Make a Pact with a Celestial Being</ins></summary>
 You need to have a holy book or a way to contact a [Divine Creature](/list/monsters-celestial).
-For each Valuable spent in this ritual, roll on the Celestial Pact table of the divine creature's description, and choose among the quests and rewards your rolled.
-You are bound to both and lose your soul if you fail.
+For each Valuable spent in this ritual, roll on the Celestial Pact table in the divine creature's description, then choose among the quests and rewards your rolled.
+You become bound to both and lose your soul if you fail the quest.
 </details>

 <details markdown="1">